 And remember, "While helpful in managing pain in some athletes, it's definitely not treatment and won't 'fix' any injury," Kennedy says.
 "I'd recommend that if you're in pain, you should get your injury assessed by a physiotherapist or sports doctor prior to using K-tape."

 How to Tape a Knee

 Look at any race starting line, and you'll see several ways to tape a knee, because there's no one "right" way, Kennedy says.
 Play around with what feels most stable to you and work with a physiotherapist to determine the application that best addresses your needs.

 The easiest method is to buy pre-cut kinesiology tape specifically for the knee.
 This is called a Y-strip, as it looks like an extra wide piece of tape that's partially cut in the middle.

-- Start wrapping about 8 to 10cm above the knee.
+- Start wrapping about 3 to 4 inches above the knee.

 - Bring the tape down so the split goes over the kneecap, exposing it as the tape goes on either side.